-Cousins and neighbors, Tim (who has always had a green thumb, started growing loofahs on his back fence as a kid) and Kory Byrne, started growing hops out of curiosity in 2017.
+Cousins and neighbors, Tim (who has always had a green thumb, growing loofahs on his back fence as a kid) and Kory Byrne, started growing hops out of curiosity in 2017.
 Their neighbor was a homebrewer, so they thought, “Why not try growing a few hops?”
 The Byrne cousins and I sat down in early December at Our Lady of Perpetual Hops brewery in New Albany, Indiana to enjoy the hops of their labor.
-Our conversation covered a plethora of topics, from growing hops to beekeeping to school curriculum.
+Our conversation covered a plethora of topics, from to Knob View Hops to beekeeping to school curriculum.

 A Dream and a Couple of Beers